Young Artist in Association – Melbourne Symphony Orchestra

 Christian performs on the 1737 ex-Paulsen Guarneri del Gesù violin, on loan from a generous benefactor and uses a bow by François Peccatte.
-He studies under Dr. Robin Wilson, Head of Violin at the Australian National Academy of Music in Melbourne.
-Christian also enjoys reading, swimming and bike riding.
+He currently studies with Dr. Robin Wilson at the Yehudi Menuhin School in London and enjoys reading, swimming and bike riding in his free time.

 “Li presented with a commanding stage presence. (…) he gave an energetic reading of this movement [Mendelssohn Violin Concerto], but clearly showed his enjoyment of the more introspective nature in the second.
 He finished the concerto with clarity and ease as he moved through the virtuosic moments of the last movement.”